cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   implementations, by excluding subnormal numbers from interchange, interchanging zero instead.

+* The same number can be represented by different decimal fractions, by different bigfloats, and by different forms under other tags that may be defined to express numeric values.
+Depending on the implementation, it may not always be practical to determine whether any of these forms (or forms in the basic generic data model) are equivalent.
+An application protocol that presents choices of this kind for the representation format of numbers needs to be explicit in how the formats are to be chosen for deterministic encoding.

 ### Length-first map key ordering

 The core deterministic encoding requirements sort map keys in a different